 No matter your preference, there are plenty of breathtaking sights and experiences to be had on St. Thomas.

-You can follow all of Kayla’s travel adventures on her Instagram and see where she’s headed to next while on board Harmony of the Seas.
+You can follow all of Kayla’s travel adventures on her Instagram and see where she’s headed next.

 And if her recommendations have inspired you to experience the Caribbean culture and beauty of this island yourself, look for your next cruise to St. Thomas and other Caribbean islands we travel to here.